harness/developer-hub/docs/chaos-engineering/architecture-and-security/architecture/control-plane.md

 Below are the steps that take place in the background when you schedule an experiment.

-1. After you schedule the experiment, it is sent to the execution plane.
+1. After you schedule the experiment, the control plane sends the experiment to the execution plane.
-2. The subscriber takes the experiment from the control plane and installs it on the cluster.
+2. The subscriber installs the chaos experiment on the cluster.
 3. When the subscriber installs a new experiment, the workflow controller identifies the experiment and triggers it.
 4. The operator searches for the chaos faults (present inside the chaos experiment) on the cluster and triggers the execution of these faults.
 5. Once the experiment completes execution, experiment data (such as the name of the experiment, faults, probes, and so on) is sent back to the workflow controller by the subscriber.